 4. What Is the Business’s Position in the Market?

 Is your business uniquely positioned in the market?
 Buyers will be impressed if your business offers products or services that differentiate it from competitors.
 Smart, forward-thinking prospects will scrutinize your products and operational processes in order to assess your business’s ability to retain its position in the market.

-5. Is It Priced Right?
+5. Is the Business Priced Right?

 A smart buyer will ask to see detailed proof that validates the financials you’re presenting.
 Can you prove the numbers?
 To ensure that purchasing the business is a solid investment, you must be certain that the revenue and profits can be supported.